 What to do if you have been Injured in an accident anywhere on the Treasure Coast

 The “Treasure Coast” usually refers to Martin County, Okeechobee County, St. Lucie County, and Indian River County, Florida.
-The Accident and Injury Attorneys at The Law Offices of David Golden, P.A. are here to help you 24 hours a day, with office locations in each county.
+The Accident and Injury Attorneys at [firm-name] are here to help you 24 hours a day, with office locations in each county.
 We are an “AV-Rated” Premier Law Firm, and have been awarded Avvo’s Client Choice Award each year since 2013.
 We offer Free Consultations, and you will pay nothing unless we recover on your behalf.

 If you have been injured an any kind of incident or accident in Stuart, Okeechobee, St. Lucie, or Vero Beach, Florida, make sure it is documented at the scene.
 If it is a car accident, or involves a motor vehicle, make sure the police are called and a report is generated.
 Florida law requires drivers to report accidents and wait at the scene for Law Enforcement.
 From a personal injury and car accident perspective, you hope the responding officer recognizes the other driver as the “at fault” driver so liability is clear.
 Take pictures of the damage to both vehicles when circumstances allow, but never put yourself in harm’s way.
 For other situations such as a “slip and fall,” or a dog bite, take pictures at the scene (when possible), but try and file a report or get a witness if possible.